ChinoBeach-Colgate/ChinoBeach-Colgate/README.md

 🌌 My Dream is persue my passion by working in the Video Game Industry on big games that I love.

-Game Programming is my life.
-I also love attending Global Game Jam Events and playing video games.
-I have been playing Blizzard video games like World of Warcraft and Diablo since I was old enough to use a computer, and have been programming since highschool.
-Dungeons & Dragons is also a huge part of my life.
+Game Programming is a huge part of my life, and I have been programming since highschool.
+I also attend events such as Global Game Jam.

 ### ✉️How to Contact Me: